skimotv/e1.skimo.tv/README.md

     i.
-Transformative Use: The very first episode of any given TV Show is automatically analyzed by the Skimo Engine, without any human intervention and important points of interest are identified and a 3-minute summary is created at the end.
+Transformative Use: The very first episode of any given TV Show is automatically analyzed by the Skimo Engine, without any human intervention and important points of interest are identified and a 3-minute summary transformative art is created at the end.
 This will help consumers, discover TV Shows, very easily, without any friction.

     ii.
 Nature of the Copyrighted Work: The content available in the e1.skimo.tv website